pcafrica/advanced_programming_2025-2026/homeworks/homework_03.md

 1. **Python bindings using pybind11**: Create Python bindings for the C++ modules, ensuring Python users can seamlessly access all functionalities.

-2. **C++-Python integration and performance analysis**: Demonstrate bidirectional interaction (e.g., C++ callbacks in Python or vice versa).Verify that the bindings provide correct results.
+2. **C++-Python integration and performance analysis**: Demonstrate bidirectional interaction (e.g., C++ callbacks in Python or vice versa).
+Verify that the bindings provide correct results.
 Discuss the performance balance between C++ and Python, also in view of possible efficiency gains of the hybrid approach.

 3. **Object-oriented Python extensions**: Design Python classes complementing your C++ modules, showcasing OOP principles.
 Leverage Pythonic features: dynamic typing, decorators, magic methods, context managers.